DON’T FORGET TO A HAVE PEEK AT THE SINGING TEACHER VIDEO LINKS BELOW.

 Our four outstanding Private Singing Teachers are Ben Francis, Jasmine French, Gabriella Pansini and Nikki Long,

 Ben has many years of musical experience.
-His training has taken him around Australia, to Hong Kong, Paris and to London where has performed in the West End and The Royal Albert Hall.
+His training has taken from Australia to Hong Kong, Paris and London, where he performed in the West End and The Royal Albert Hall.

 In 2016, under the direction of internationally-acclaimed director, Gale Edwards, Ben performed as a supporting lead in the State Opera of South Australia’s world premiere production of Cloudstreet.
 Ben was short-listed for the Adelaide Theatre Guide’s 2016 Best Young Performer Award for his critically acclaimed performance in the title role of Jesus Christ Superstar.
 Other notable credits include major roles in You’re A Good Man Charlie Brown, High School Musical, The Little Mermaid, The Wizard of Oz and Pirates of Penzance.
 Ben has also acted as Musical Director and Conductor for several local productions, including Bugsy Malone and 13!
 The Musical with Adelaide Youth Theatre.
-For Theatre Bugs & Adelaide Theatre Academy he has `Directed or been musical director for our productions of Porridge, Peter Pan, and Moana Jr. Ben is currently directing our 2021 Adelaide Fringe production of Mary Poppins.
+For Theatre Bugs & Adelaide Theatre Academy he has Directed or been Musical Director for our productions of Porridge, Peter Pan, Moana Jr., Mary Poppins, and is directing our upcoming 2022 production of Chitty Chitty Bang Bang.

 As co-founder of the highly successful youth performing arts company, Promise Adelaide, Ben has provided opportunities for over 100 young performers while raising more than $20,000 for charity organisations.